March 20, 2018

 Making soup doesn’t usually entail foraging for watercress on Okanagan Lake’s shoreline or for wild mushrooms and horseradish in nearby forests—but it’s all in a day’s work for Red Fox Club’s chef de cuisine, Andrea Callan.
 “We emphasize indigenous food with respect for Aboriginal history,” she explains.

 The winery was established in 2012 by former Chief Robert Louie and his wife, Bernice Louie, both descendants of the Syilx First Nation.
 Hee-Hee-Tel-Kin White and Red Blend are paired with many dishes.
 “We do a modern take on pemmican, using ground beef jerky, forest berries, and herbs, and for desserts, a syrup made from wild violets,” says Callan.

-The Duke and Duchess of Cambridge visited Mission Hill Family Estate on their recent tour of British Columbia—and there’s little wonder why.
+The Duke and Duchess of Cambridge visited Mission Hill Family Estate on their 2016 tour of British Columbia—and there’s little wonder why.

 Named one of the Top 5 winery restaurants in the world by Travel + Leisure magazine, the alfresco Terrace Restaurant is at the forefront of the local Cuisine de Terroir movement.
-Executive winery chef Bradley Floehlich and executive sous chef Patrick Gayler visit local farmers for the freshest produce and foraged ingredients, supplemented by the restaurant’s herb and vegetable garden.
+The winery’s culinary team visits local farmers for the freshest produce and foraged ingredients, supplemented by the restaurant’s herb and vegetable garden.

 Meats like ash-coated speck, cappicolo, and prosciutto are cured in-house with ponderosa pine tips, and the estate’s five beehives produce 90 litres of fragrant wildflower honey that’s incorporated into desserts.
 And, of course, every dining experience is enhanced with Mission Hill’s award-winning wines.